-- 3.11 Besides establishing legal ownership through the acquisition of property rights and securities, the presence of dependency by one undertaking on another may also confer de facto control.
-As there are no precise criteria for determining when an acquirer gains "de facto" control of an undertaking's activities, a case-by-case approach in the light of the particular circumstances will be adopted. - 3.12 Generally, in assessing whether a party has de facto control over an undertaking, CCCS may consider whether any additional agreements with the undertaking allow the party to influence the undertaking's activities that affect its key strategic commercial behaviour.
-These might include the provision of consultancy services to the undertaking or might, in certain circumstances, include agreements between undertakings that one will cease production and source all its requirements from the other. - 3.13 Pure economic relationships may also play a significant role in certain circumstances in determining whether de facto control exists.
+- 3.12 Besides establishing legal ownership through the acquisition of property rights and securities, the presence of dependency by one undertaking of another may also confer de facto control.
+As there is no precise criteria for determining when an acquirer gains "de facto" control of an undertaking's activities, a case-by-case approach in the light of the particular circumstances will be adopted. - 3.13 Generally, in assessing whether a party has de facto control over an undertaking, CCS may consider whether any additional agreements with the undertaking allow the party to influence the undertaking's activities that affect its key strategic commercial behaviour.
+These might include the provision of consultancy services to the undertaking or might, in certain circumstances, include agreements between undertakings that one will cease production and source all its requirements from the other. - 3.14 Pure economic relationships may also play a decisive role in certain circumstances in determining whether de facto control exists.
 For example, in very important long-term supply agreements, the supplier may be able to exercise decisive influence over a customer by creating a situation of economic dependence.
 Further, financial arrangements may confer decisive influence where the conditions are such that an undertaking becomes so dependent on the lender that the lender gains decisive influence over the undertaking's activities (for example, where the lender could threaten to withdraw loan facilities if a particular activity is not pursued, or where the loan conditions confer on the lender the ability to exercise rights over and above those necessary to protect its investment, say, by options to take control of the undertaking or veto rights over certain strategic decisions).
-CCCS is likely to be concerned with such financial arrangements only when the loan takes on a larger strategic purpose which goes beyond that of protecting the lender's interest, and has an effect on competition. - 3.14 Transactions by venture capitalists and private equity investors may also raise possible competition concerns, particularly if they result in coordination of conduct among firms within their portfolios in the same market in which they have stakes and are able to influence their commercial behaviours. - 3.15 The examples cited in Annex C to illustrate situations which may give rise to joint control also serve to illustrate when de facto control may exist. - 3.16 An option to purchase or convert shares cannot, in and of itself, confer control unless the option will be exercised in the near future according to legally-binding agreements.
+CCS is likely to be concerned with such financial arrangements only when the loan takes on a larger strategic purpose which goes beyond that of protecting the lender's interest, and has an effect on competition. - 3.15 Transactions by venture capitalists and private equity investors may also raise possible competition concerns, particularly if there is coordination of conduct among firms within their portfolios that are in the same market. - 3.16 The examples cited in Annex B to illustrate situations which may give rise to joint control, also serve to illustrate when de facto control may exist. - 3.17 An option to purchase or convert shares cannot, in and of itself, confer control unless the option will be exercised in the near future according to legally-binding agreements.
 However, the likely exercise of such an option can be taken into account as an additional factor which, together with other factors, may lead to the conclusion that control exists.